ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/07-sending-c2d-messages.md

 ---
 layout: "page-fullwidth"
-title: "Sending Cloud-to-Device (C2D) Messages"
+title: "Lab 07: Sending Cloud-to-Device (C2D) Messages"
 subheadline: "Building Connected Things with an ESP8266 and Microsoft Azure"
-teaser: "In this lab you will extend your website by adding the ability to control the ThingLabs Thingy&trade; remotely.
-The website will send messages to the Thingy via Azure."
+teaser: "In this lab, you will use the Azure Web App from Lab 06 to control the ThingLabs Weather Station remotely.
+The Web App will send messages to the Weather Station via Azure, which the Weather Station will receive, process, and act upon."
 show_meta: true
 comments: true
 header: no